-The ordinance (2007:762) with the Directive for Statistics Sweden3 states that Statistics Sweden shall be responsible for coordinating government statistics production, and shall work to improve coordination between the production of government statistics and the production of other statistics.
+The Ordinance (2007:762) with the Directive for Statistics Sweden3 states that Statistics Sweden shall be responsible for coordinating government statistics production, and shall work to improve coordination between the production of government statistics and the production of other statistics.
 It also regulates that there shall be a council for the official statistics at Statistics Sweden, outlining the council's size and tasks.

 Collection of data from enterprises, municipalities and others by statistical agencies is regulated by, among other things, the Official Statistics Act.
-The statistical agencies are also requested to communicate in more detail instructions on the implementation of the obligation to provide data.
+The statistical agencies are also required to adopt more detailed instructions on the implementation of the obligation to provide data.
 According to the Official Statistics Ordinance, data for the official statistics shall be collected in such a way as to make the response process as simple as possible for data providers.

 Ordinance (2007:1244)4 states that before an agency makes a decision on instructions or general recommendations to data providers, the agency shall investigate cost implications and other consequences, documenting these in an impact analysis.
+The Swedish Better Regulation Council should also be consulted when changes in regulations may affect enterprises, according to the Ordinance (2011:118) on consultation with the Swedish Better Regulation Council5.

-It is further stated in the Ordinance (1982:668) concerning Collection of Data from Business Operators and Local Agencies5 that statistical agencies that collect data from local agencies or business operators shall consult the organisation that represents the data providers.
+It is further stated in Section 3 of Ordinance (1982:668) concerning Collection of Data from Business Operators and Local Authorities6 that statistical agencies that collect data from local government or private businesses shall consult the organisation that represents the data providers.

-In addition to the above-mentioned laws and ordinances, Statistics Sweden's regulations and general guidelines (SCB-FS 2002:16) for the official release, publishing etc. of official statistics6 shall be applied.
+In addition to the above-mentioned laws and ordinances, Statistics Sweden's regulations and general guidelines (SCB-FS 2002:16) for the official release, publishing etc. of official statistics7 shall be applied.
 There are also guidelines produced for the statistical agencies.
-These include "Guidelines for decisions on contents and scope of official statistics" (Statistics Sweden, October 2003)7, "Sufficient quality and criteria for official statistics" (Statistics Sweden, April 2006), "Preliminary statistics and closely related concepts and terms" (Statistics Sweden, December 2006) and "Guidelines and routines for electronic publishing" (Statistics Sweden, March 2008).
+These include "Guidelines for decisions on contents and scope of official statistics" (Statistics Sweden, October 2003)8,"Sufficient quality and criteria for official statistics" (Statistics Sweden, April 2006), "Preliminary statistics and closely related concepts and terms" (Statistics Sweden, December 2006) and "Guidelines and routines for electronic publishing" (Statistics Sweden, March 2008).